DataDog/dd-sdk-android/docs/log_collection.md

 ### Initialization

-The following parameters can be used when initializing the logger to send logs to Datadog:
+The following methods in `Logger.Builder` can be used when initializing the logger to send logs to Datadog:

 | Method                           | Description                                                                                                                                                                                                                         |
 |----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|